Thailand - Krabi

 As you drive into Krabi there are lots of roadside signs offering expensive condominium buildings.
 Foreigners can own condominiums in Thailand and the pricing indicates that they are targeted very much at foreigners.
 Property prices have soared in Krabi in recent years.

 The type of establishments in Ao Nang are the same kind of establishments that are found in every other Thai tourist resort.
-There is a branch of McDonalds and some other junk food chains, some very expensive foreign ice cream shops, Irish pubs, tourist restaurants, massage shops, tattoo shops, shops selling tourist trinkets, etc.
+There is a branch of McDonalds, Burger King, some other junk food chains, some very expensive foreign ice cream shops, faux Irish pubs, tourist restaurants, massage shops, tattoo shops, shops selling tourist trinkets, etc.

 There is very little parking and parking spaces are extremely difficult to find.
 When I was lucky enough to find a space I returned to my car only to find that a Thai had double parked behind my car so that I couldn't get out.
 This is quite typical and has happened to me many times in Thailand.
 Before you can leave you first have to find the owner of the offending vehicle.